 Freckles vs. Dark Spots: How to Spot the Difference

-Oh, freckles—you either love them or you hate them.
-You may have had them all your life, or perhaps you only had them when you were younger, but do you really understand what causes them to emerge?
-Sure, they tend to surface after long days in the sun (and especially during summer), but why do they only find a home on some complexions and not others?
+Some of us are born with freckles, while others develop them later on in life — but do you know what causes them to emerge?
+Sure, they tend to surface after long days in the sun — especially in the summer — but why do they only find a home on some complexions and not others?

 Are Freckles a Sign of Sun Damage?

-Short answer: yes and no. “In youth, freckles can be genetic and not indicative of sun damage,” Dr. Engelman explains.
+“In youth, freckles can be genetic and not indicative of sun damage,” Dr. Engelman explains.
 If you only had freckles when you were younger, this may apply to you.
-However, if you’re an adult with freckling—or if you freckled into adulthood—Dr. Engelman explains that this could indicate sun damage and in turn put you at an increased risk for skin cancer.
+However, if you’re an adult with freckling — or if you freckled into adulthood — Dr. Engelman sayss that this could indicate sun damage and in turn, put you at an increased risk for skin cancer.

-Freckles or not, it’s important to wear Broad Spectrum SPF 15 or higher as directed every single day, and reapply at least every two hours.
-To take your sun protection a step further, apply sunscreen religiously AND take additional preventative measures such as wearing protective clothing, seeking shade, and avoiding peak sun hours when the ray’s are strongest.
+Freckles or not, it’s important to wear a broad-spectrum SPF 25 or higher every single day and reapply at least every two hours.
+To take your sun protection a step further, apply sunscreen religiously and take additional preventative measures such as wearing protective clothing, seeking shade and avoiding peak sun hours when the rays are strongest.

 How to Spot the Difference Between Freckles and Sun Spots

-“Freckles are highly active cells that have an increased production of melanin,” Dr. Engelman explains.
+“Freckles are highly active cells that have an increased production of melanin,” she says.
 Melanin, if you’re unfamiliar with the term, is what gives the skin color, and the cells that contain too much of this pigment-causing compound are what produce freckles.
 Dr. Engelman continues, explaining that “when exposed to the sun, [these cells] can darken and fade with age.”
-The presence of these cells is genetic, so in many cases freckles—especially if you spend time exposed to the sun’s rays—are unavoidable.
+The presence of these cells is genetic, so in many cases freckles — especially if you spend time exposed to the sun’s rays — are unavoidable.

-Sun spots, like freckles, are caused from exposure to the sun, but are typically larger in size.
-“After time in the sun, our cells melanin production goes into overdrive trying to combat UV/UB damage,” Dr. Engelman says.
+Sun spots, like freckles, are caused from exposure to the sun but are typically larger in size.
+“After time in the sun, our cells’ melanin production goes into overdrive trying to combat UV/UB damage,” Dr. Engelman says.
 “When a cell overproduces melanin, it causes the area to look darker, thus forming a solar lentigo or sun spot.”
-Again, the importance of practicing safe-sun habits is so clearly important: sun spots are signs of our cells attempting to fight off sun damage, so helping to protect your skin from that damage is a crucial preventative measure.
+Again, the importance of practicing safe-sun habits is clearly important as sun spots are signs of our cells attempting to fight off sun damage.

 How You Can Help Avoid Freckles and Sun Spots

-“If you don't like [your freckles],” Dr. Engelman states, “be hyper-vigilant with sunscreen and protective gear to limit sun exposure.”
+“If you don't like your freckles, be hyper-vigilant with sunscreen and protective gear to limit sun exposure,” Dr. Engelman advises.
 Even if you inherited hyperactive cells that have an increased production of melanin, avoiding the sun can help keep your freckles from surfacing.
 The same goes for sun spots.
-Reach for a Broad Spectrum sunscreen every single day, reapply throughout the day, and wear protective clothing when you know you’ll be in the sun.
-Following these steps can help protect your skin from sun damage.
+Reach for a broad-spectrum sunscreen every morning, reapply throughout the day and wear protective clothing when you know you’ll be in the sun.